egemenpamukcu/Content-Analysis-Final-Project/README.md

 File_Processing (folder): contains jupyter notebooks for processing the tweets.

-Data (folder): Contains all the raw data.
+Data (folder): Contains raw json data (please note that this data is not complete, full dataset was stored elsewhere due to large size).

 SH_FINAL_Classifiers.ipynb: A run jupyter notebook of the Logit Regression, PCA, Naive Bayes and NN classifiers.
 Includes notes and descriptions.